-The following rules and regulations are based on the City of Auburn municipal ordinances, as proposed by the Auburn Parks & Recreation Department and adopted by the Auburn City Council.
+The following rules and regulations are based on City of Auburn municipal ordinances, as adopted by the Auburn City Council.

-- 1. Mount Apatite Park is owned and administered by the City of Auburn. - 2.
-Mount Apatite Park is open to the public from dawn to dusk, year-round. - 3.
-It is unlawful to harm any plants or animals within the park boundaries, or to remove them from the park.
-This includes the taking of firewood from any area within the park. - 4.
-Within and among the exposed mineral resources in the area known as "the mines", it is permitted to use hand tools to explore for mineral and gem specimens to a depth of two feet. - 5.
-The use of generators, compressors, pumps and/or any other form of mineral exploration mechanism is strictly forbidden. - 6.
-Camping or overnight use of the park is forbidden. - 7.
-The use of motorized vehicles within the park boundaries is limited to Auburn Parks and Recreation personnel, Auburn police, Auburn Fire Department and any other individual with written authorization.
-Other than snowmobiles, the use of dirt bikes, ATVs and other off-road vehicles by any other party is strictly forbidden. - 8.
-No swimming, diving or wading is allowed in any park waters. - No hunting by firearm or bow, trapping or discharging of firearms within the park boundaries is allowed. - 10.
-Building or attempting to build fires is strictly forbidden. - 11.
-No drugs or alcoholic beverages are permitted within park boundaries. - 12.
-Littering or dumping materials, solid waste or other refuse is forbidden.
+1. Mount Apatite Park is owned and administered by the City of Auburn.

+2. Mount Apatite Park is open to the public from dawn to dusk, year-round.

+3. It is unlawful to harm any plants or animals within the park boundaries, or to remove them from the park.
+This includes the taking of firewood from any area within the park.

+4. Within/among the exposed mineral resources in the area known as "the mines," it is permitted to use hand tools to explore for mineral and gem specimens to a depth of two feet.
+5. The use of generators, compressors, pumps and/or any other form of mineral exploration mechanism is strictly forbidden.

+6. Camping or overnight use of the park is forbidden.

+7. The use of motorized vehicles within the park boundaries is limited to Auburn Recreation personnel.
+Auburn Police.
+Auburn Fire Department and any other individual with written authorization.
+Other than snowmobiles, the use of dirt bikes, ATVs and other off-road vehicles by any other party is strictly forbidden.

+8. No swimming, diving or wading is allowed in any park waters.

+9. No hunting by firearm or bow, trapping or discharging of firearms within the park boundaries is allowed

+10. Building or attempting to build fires is strictly forbidden.

+11. No drugs or alcoholic beverages are permitted within park boundaries.

+12. Littering or dumping materials, solid waste or other refuse is forbidden.